(Australians and other TGB readers below the equator can skip today's post or save it for next November.)

 • If you do not have air conditioning, now is the time – before an EHE – to find out the locations of your city's cooling centers.
 Hundreds of cities use school gyms and other large gathering places to help people cool down during the worst of the day's heat.

 • You could also go the movies, the mall or visit a friend who has air conditioning during the afternoon.

-• If you have air conditioning, invite a friend who does not have it to visit you during the hottest hours of the day.
+• If you have air conditioning, consider inviting a friend who does not to visit you during the hottest hours of the day.

 • If you must be out and about during a heat wave, do your errands in the early morning.
 Schedule appointments before the worst heat of the day.